rsdoiel/picking-up-nodestack/lesson-01.md

 ### Getting setup

 1. Startup your Macbook
-2. Download NodeJS package from http://nodejs.org
+2. Download Node package from http://nodejs.org
-3. In Finger, double click on Downloads/node-*.pkg and run the installer
+3. In Finder, double click on Downloads/node-*.pkg and run the installer
-4. Open a the Mac **Terminal** (Applications -> Utilities -> Terminal)
+4. Open a the Mac **Terminal** (Applications -> Utilities -> Terminal) application
 5. type **cd Desktop** and press enter (We'll use your desktop to keep things simple for now)
 6. type **node**
 7. type **console.log('Hello World!');**
 8. type **.exit** and you're done with getting setup

-Congratulations you're up and running with NodeJS.
+Congratulations you're up and running with Node.

 ### [Small step forward](exercise-01)

 1. Start up your favorite Text Editor
 2. Open a new file
         * Type the following line:  **console.log('Hello again.');**
 	* Save it to your desktop as **hello.js**
-3. Switch the Terminal
+3. Switch back to the Terminal
 4. Type **node hello.js**

-5. Congratulations you've written your first Node program
+Congratulations you've written your first Node program.

-You've written a simple program.

 ## [Big step forward](exercise-02)

 We're going to use two NodeJS modules.
-Both are built in with NodeJS so we don't need to install anything extra.
+Both are built in with Node so we don't need to install anything extra.
 One module is called "fs" and the other is called "http".  "fs" is used to access the file system (e.g. you can read or write files using it).  "http" module lets us create web servers easily.